-In 2019, Brazilian researchers conducted a trial to investigate the effect of dance on the range of motion (ROM) of lower limbs in young people with cerebral Palsy (CP).
+In 2019, Brazilian researchers conducted a trial to investigate the effect of dance on the range of motion (ROM) of lower limbs in young people with cerebral palsy (CP).
 The results showed improvements in all lower limb joints and axis of movements.

 Dance Therapy and the Public School: The Development of Social and Emotional Skills of High School Students in Greece

 In 2018, Dr. Efthimia Panagiotopoulou researched whether dance therapy could contribute to the development of the students’ social and emotional skills.
-Data showed that dance therapy practice enabled students to develop their potential and overcome their personal difficulties.
+Data showed that dance therapy enabled students to develop their potential and overcome their personal difficulties.

 The Benefits of Music Workshop Participation for Pupils’ Wellbeing and Social Capital

-In 2021, Dr. Sophie Ward from Durham University in the United Kingdom, concluded from their study that students who participated in a music program as part of their school curriculum experienced cognitive and social benefit, including higher levels of social capital, self-efficacy and a sense of connection to school and community.
+In 2021, Dr. Sophie Ward from Durham University in the United Kingdom, concluded from her study that students who participated in a music program as part of their school curriculum experienced cognitive and social benefit, including higher levels of social capital, self-efficacy and a sense of connection to school and community.

 The Therapeutic Relationship as Predictor of Change in Music Therapy with Young Children with Autism Spectrum Disorder